nolanlab/PLAYRDesign/README.md

 >gi|61676094|ref|NM_006137.6|
 ```

 in practice the best option is to download RefSeq transcripts from the NCBI [nucleotide](http://www.ncbi.nlm.nih.gov/nuccore/) database, preferably choosing *NR* and *NM* records.
 We recommend choosing the longest isoform of the transcript because the software will show which exons can undergo alternative splicing.

 When you start the PLAYRDesign software you will be prompted to select a file: you can choose *any* .fasta file that is located in the directory which contains your transcript sequences.
+This directory will be your **working directory**.

 Your R window will then show the message